This article applies to England, Wales and Scotland.

 Why is the hearing success rate so low for disability discrimination?

-Disability cases are among the most complex to litigate, involving medical evidence, reasonable adjustments assessments, and disputes over whether a condition meets the legal definition.
-Strong cases tend to settle before hearing.
-Cases that reach a full hearing are typically the most contested, which reduces the overall success rate.
+Disability cases are among the most complex to litigate, involving medical evidence and disputes over reasonable adjustments.
+Strong cases tend to settle before the hearing stage.
+Cases reaching a full hearing tend to be the most genuinely contested.

 What counts as a disability under the Equality Act 2010?

-A disability is a physical or mental impairment that has a substantial and long-term (12 months or more) adverse effect on your ability to carry out normal day-to-day activities.
-Conditions such as depression, anxiety, diabetes, epilepsy, and mobility impairments can all qualify, depending on their impact.
+A physical or mental impairment that has a substantial and long-term (12 months or more) adverse effect on your ability to carry out normal day-to-day activities.
+Conditions such as depression, anxiety, diabetes, and mobility impairments can all qualify depending on their impact.

 Sources